 I love that these potatoes are sliced into thick disks, rather than cubed (which is what I usually do when roasting potatoes).
 It really helps crisp up the outsides, and somehow makes the potatoes seem a little extra special.

-I’ve made this dish with Russett, red and Yukon Gold potatoes and each one has been wonderful in its own way.
+I’ve made this dish with Russet, red and Yukon Gold potatoes and each one has been wonderful in its own way.
+But if I had to choose a favorite, it would have to be Yukon Gold.

 Melt in Your Mouth Potatoes